 3. Big Bay Pathway

 Gearing up for our first ski on the Big Bay Pathway, we are greeted with a freshly groomed trail.
-Pushing through the frosty forrest, I frequently find myself stopping not out of exhaustion, but to soak in my surroundings.
+Pushing through the frosty forest, I frequently find myself stopping not out of exhaustion, but to soak in my surroundings.
 Hills roll through snow-laden tunnels of pines.
 Bridges rise over splitting streams.
 The trail feels like a quick diversion to Narnia until we shoot back onto the road and see my rusty Subaru.

 This trail system is a short drive from downtown Big Bay.
 Just past the Lumberjack Tavern, take a left onto Bear Pit Road.
 After a little less than a mile’s drive, the trailhead will pop up on your right.